 The Linux Foundation Collaboration Summit is where the world’s thought leaders in open source software and collaborative development convene to share best practices and learn how to manage the largest shared technology investments of our time.
-From open governance to compliance and community enablement, Collaboration Summit provides the venue for business leaders to come together with leading technologists to create and advance the open source infrastructure that runs our lives.
+From open governance to community enablement, Collaboration Summit provides the venue for business leaders to come together with leading technologists to create and advance the open source infrastructure that runs our lives.

 The Linux Foundation Collaboration Summit is the annual meeting place for the world’s largest open source projects to come together and explore the latest information on how to start, build or participate in collaborative development.
 From AllSeen Alliance to OpenDaylight, Xen Project, Cloud Foundry, Node.js and many more, this is where open source business leaders and technologists can advance their company’s open source strategy.